Led Zeppelin Boxed Set

 Led Zeppelin is a boxed set by the English rock band Led Zeppelin.
 It was the first compilation of songs by the band (not counting Coda, which some sources list as a studio album) (Note: While some external sources categorise Coda as a compilation album, Led Zeppelin's official album label, Atlantic Records, categorises it as a studio album.
 See for example the liner notes for Led Zeppelin Boxed Set 2 and the label attached to The Complete Studio Recordings boxed set.) and the selection and remastering of the tracks were supervised by Jimmy Page.

-Atlantic Records released it on 29 October 1990 on several formats: four compact discs, six vinyl records, or four cassette tapes.
+Atlantic Records released it on 23 October 1990 in the United States and on 29 October in the United Kingdom on several formats: four compact discs, six vinyl records, or four cassette tapes.
 A 36-page booklet was also included with the release.

 Debuting at number 40 on the Billboard 200, the box set was described by Los Angeles Times journalist Dennis Hunt as "one of the most expensive albums ever to reach the Top 40", noting its retail price of $65 on CD and $55 on cassette.